 Discover hundreds of clinical trials for virtually all types of cancer.

 Our pancreatic cancer surgery team is Michigan’s most experienced.
-It is one of many high-volume centers in the country, offering patients safer and broader treatment options in a personalized approach from an experienced, multi-disciplinary team.
+As one of our nation’s high-volume pancreatic cancer centers, we offer patients safer and broader treatment options in a personalized approach from a skillful, multidisciplinary team.

-And we are leaders in new minimally invasive techniques to treat cancer with precise accuracy when possible.
+We use minimally invasive techniques to treat cancer with precise accuracy if deemed appropriate.

 Our team will work with you to determine if surgery will be a part of your treatment plan, based on recommendations from our tumor board.

-Our team was the first in Michigan with the new NanoKnife® system to destroy pancreatic tumors with fewer side effects to vital, adjacent organs.
-This technique uses a technology called irreversible electroporation to send electrical pulses through small needles placed into a tumor.
-This cause cell lysis, killing cancer cells while avoiding damage to the surrounding area of the pancreas.
+Our team was the first in Michigan to treat patients with NanoKnife to destroy pancreatic tumors that were otherwise considered inoperable.
+This technology uses irreversible electroporation to send electrical pulses through small probes placed into a tumor.
+This causes cell lysis, killing cancer cells while avoiding damage to the surrounding area of the pancreas.

-If your pre-operative tests indicate you have a tumor that has not spread beyond the pancreas, and meet the health requirements to undergo a significant operation, you may be a candidate for potentially curative surgery.
+If you have a tumor that has not spread beyond the pancreas, you may qualify for potentially curative surgery.

 Depending on the location of your tumor, your surgeon may offer you one of these surgical options:

-Our surgeons can perform these procedures with minimally invasive techniques, such as a laparoscopic or robotic-assisted surgeries in certain cases.
+Our surgeons can perform these procedures with minimally invasive techniques, such as a laparoscopic or robotic-assisted surgeries in certain cases deemed safe for the patient.

-Based on your pre-operative tests and imaging, patients may be offered different treatment options to shrink the tumor as much as possible, including chemotherapy, radiation, or a combination of both.
+Based on your pre-operative tests and imaging, patients may be offered different treatment options prior to surgery in attempts to shrink the tumor as much as possible.
+Those options may include chemotherapy, radiation, or a combination of both.